MathiasSchindler/monacc/kernel/plan.md

 ## Current Status

+### Bring-up snapshot (Dec 2025)

+- Initramfs is loaded as a Multiboot2 module (uncompressed CPIO `newc`) and exposed through a minimal read-only file + directory layer.
+- The syscall surface is now sufficient to run real tools from initramfs, including recursive directory traversal.
+- `ls /`, `ls -l /`, and `ls -R /` have been validated end-to-end.
+- User stack size matters: tools like `ls` use large on-stack buffers; the kernel allocates a much larger user stack for ring3.
+- PIC is remapped to 0x20-0x2F and all IRQ lines are masked; IRQ stubs exist to ACK (EOI) safely if needed.
+- Ring 3 starts with IF=1 again (safe while IRQs are masked; later work can selectively unmask timer/serial IRQs).

 **The kernel now compiles with monacc!** As of Phase 2, all C files are compiled with `../bin/monacc`, with only assembly files (`.S`) using GNU as.

 Note: monacc does not currently ship its own `as`/`ld`.
 The kernel build intentionally uses the host binutils (`as`, `ld`) for `.S` and final link, and keeps monacc-compiled C free of privileged/rare instructions.